 How is the extra tissue removed?

-Removal of the extra tissue can be performed easily under local anaesthetic as a rooms procedure when a child is in the first months of life.
+Removal of the extra tissue can be performed easily under local anaesthetic as a rooms procedure when a child is in the first three months of life.

 What does the procedure involve?